AdrianoCahete/vu-mods/.github/ISSUE_TEMPLATE/new-mod.md

 Delete this comment block after filling the template.
 The template accepts markdown on body.
 Leave the `[MOD-NEW]` before the title and add your mod name after.
+To Update mod, change the title to `[MOD-UPDATE]` and just fill the update values.

 - `title` and `description` are strings.
 You don't need to put between quotes.
 Description is a small description.
 - `releaseStatus` is the status of the mod. `alpha`, `beta` or `released` are accept.